Add Static Files

 favicon.png

-Let’s now consider how the static files flow from the UI project to the published site.
-We’ll start with where these files reside within the UI project (non-static files and folders not shown here):
+Let’s now consider how static files flow from the UI project to the published site.
+We’ll start with where these files reside within the UI project (non-static files not shown here):

 UI project